Philanthropy Roundtable: History

+In June 2025, the Philanthropy Roundtable was among a coalition of organizations representing nonprofits who wrote a letter to congressional leaders opposing the proposed significant tax hike on private foundations in the One Big Beautiful Bill Act.
+The letter warned of "the catastrophic impact on local communities posed by this proposal to divert philanthropic resources into the federal bureaucracy."

 William E. Simon Prize

 In 2007, the William E. Simon Foundation named the Roundtable the administrator of the William E. Simon Prize for Philanthropic Leadership.
 Recipients of the prize since the Roundtable's administration of it include Bernie Marcus, Eli Broad, Charles Koch, Roger Hertog, Philip Anschutz and his wife Nancy, S. Truett Cathy, and Frank Hanna III.

 Leadership

 Kimberly Dennis was the organization's first executive director.
 She served as executive director from 1991 through 1996.
 John P. Walters assumed administrative leadership of the organization in the new role of president in 1997 when the organization moved its headquarters to Washington, D.C.
 Walters remained in that position until resigning in October 2001 to accept an appointment by George W. Bush as director of the Office of National Drug Control Policy.
 Adam Meyerson served as the organization's president from 2001 to 2020.
 In June 2020, he was replaced by Elise Westhoff, who was named president and chief executive officer.
+In October 2023, Christie Herrera was promoted to president and CEO.